Playing Nice: Broadcast

 The series was broadcast on ITV and its accompanying streaming / catch up service ITVX beginning on 5 January 2025.
+The series became ITVX's best-ever drama launch on the service at the time of airing, as well as ITV1's highest-rated new drama of 2025.

 Reception

 Anita Singh, for The Telegraph, reviewed the series positively, claiming a "child-swap thriller doesn’t need to be believable to be addictive".
 Writing for Digital Spy, Janet A Leigh rated the series 5 stars, describing it as “the kind of show that will plague your mind in an infuriating, all-consuming, perfectly addictive way.”
 However, Rachel Aroesti, writing for The Guardian, labelled the show "mind-bendingly bad" conclusively describing it as "the worst of modern television: a witless mystery overly reliant on insidious ambience and really nice houses".